27 Flattering Portrait Poses for Photographers & Models

 6. Leaning forward

 Leaning forwards towards the camera is a great way to shape the body and make the face the focal point.
-That’s why leaning is used in a lot of portrait photography poses.
+That’s why leaning is used in a lot of close up portrait poses.

 Keep in mind that anything closer to the camera will look bigger, so this will automatically slim the body.